Editor's note: This article was originally published June 1, 2016; it was updated February 16, 2018 to reflect the latest information.

 The Lake Chad Basin has been grappling with the effects of poverty, climate change and weak governance for years.
 In both Nigeria and Niger, Mercy Corps has been working with the local communities to improve access to food, safety and security, while fueling economic development and other interventions that make communities stronger.

-Niger is one of the poorest countries in the world, with an annual per person income of less than $200.
+Niger is one of the poorest countries in the world, with an annual per person income of $420 and one of the highest population growth rates.
 Unpredictable rain patterns due to climate change severely affect farmers’ ability to grow enough food.
 A failed harvest at the end of 2011 left Niger and the entire Sahel region of West Africa in a water and food crisis.

-Nigeria is the most populous country in Africa, but about 70 percent of the country lives in poverty.
+Nigeria is the most populous country in Africa, but almost half the population lives in poverty.
+In the northeast region, the poverty rate rises to nearly 80 percent and a third of households are food insecure.
+More than a third of children in the region aren’t in school, and widespread gender inequality and protection risks persist.
+Six out of 10 women have been victim to some form of gender-based violence.
 As many as 80 percent of women in some regions are illiterate and lack access to resources and information to help them better their lives and contribute to their families and their country.

 Crisis made worse by Boko Haram